mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | file: str = None

+  | Exports the current state of the model into a data model JSON format.
+  | Does not export state of molecules.
+  | Must be called after model initialization.
   | If file is not set, then uses the first VizOutput to determine the target directory
   | and creates name using the current iteration.
 Fails if argument file is not set and there is no VizOutput.
-  | Must be called after initialization.
-  | Always exports the current state, i.e. with the current .
+  | Always exports the current state, i.e. with the current geometry and reaction rates.
-  | Events (ReleaseSites and VizOutputs) with scheduled time other than zero cannot be imported correectly yet.
+  | Events (ReleaseSites and VizOutputs) with scheduled time other than zero are not exported correctly yet.

 * | **export_viz_data_model**

    * | file: str = None
+     | Optional path to the output data model file.

   | Same as export_data_model, only the created data model will contain only information required for visualization in CellBlender.
 This makes the loading ofthemodel by CellBlender faster and also allows to avoid potential compatibility issues.